-Light from Langi/Rangi, connects both above and below the moana, islands, shorelines and sand.
-As an instrument of illumination, the practitioner can utilise this to encompass a multi-layered view of a Pasifika young person's context with an invitation to explore more deeply a pathway towards transformation.
-Light highlights depths within waves that focuses on strength, capacity and the resources of the Pasifika young person and aiga/kainga/anau/families/whānau to be seen, acknowledged and encouraged.
+Light from Langi/Rangi, connects the moana, islands, shorelines and sand from above and below.
+As an instrument of illumination, the practitioner can encompass a multi-layered view of a Pasifika young person's context, inviting them to explore more deeply different transformational pathways.

+Light highlights depths within waves - reminding us to acknowledge and encourage the strength, capacity and the resources of the Pasifika young person and aiga/kainga/anau/families/whānau.
-Recognise and create actions towards transformational opportunities and show integrity

-Gain a deeper understanding

-Value the privilege of walking alongside aiga/kainga/anau/families/ whānau as they navigate non-Pasifika systems
+- Recognise and create actions that generate opportunities for transformation. - Gain a deeper understanding. - Be an expert in your field, be trustworthy and show integrity. - Value the privilege of walking alongside aiga/kainga/ anau/families/whānau as they navigate non-Pasifika systems.

-How am I supporting Pasifika anau to recognise and celebrate 'transformations' in their youth?

-How am I creating connection that is responsive and understanding?

-Be an expert in their feild, trustworthy What qualities do I need when building trust?
-How am I communicating integrity within relationships?

-How can I be available and supportive of Pasifika young people in navigating and standing strong in their cultural identity?
-How do I represent Pasifika youth without compromising their cultural identity?
+- How am I supporting Pasifika anau to recognise and celebrate 'transformations' in their youth? - How am I creating responsive connections that help build understanding? - What qualities do I need when building trust? - How am I communicating integrity within relationships? - How can I be available and supportive of Pasifika young people in navigating and standing strong in their cultural identity? - How do I represent Pasifika youth without compromising their cultural identity?